 3. Percentage adjustments

-If a supplier raises all prices by 8%, you adjust all ingredients from that supplier at once.
-Many digital systems can do this automatically.
+If a supplier raises all prices by 8%, you adjust every ingredient from that supplier at once.
+Many digital systems handle this automatically.

 Your meat supplier raises all prices by 12% due to inflation.